 Related guides: Coconut Grove luxury condos | Brickell luxury condos | HQ vs Edition Edgewater comparison | SB 4D special assessments guide | LLC structuring for foreign buyers | Q1 2026 Miami pre-construction report

 Book a 30-minute call.
-I walk you through the new towers in Edgewater and the boutique pipeline in Coconut Grove, the developer due diligence, and a side-by-side scenario for your budget and timing.
+I walk you through Villa Miami in Edgewater and The Lincoln in Coconut Grove, the developer due diligence, the deposit schedules, and a side-by-side scenario for your budget and timing.
 No pitch, just numbers.

 Book a Consultation